Course evaluation: Criticism of course evaluations as measures of teaching effectiveness

-The empirical economics literature is in sharp contrast to the educational psychology literature which generally argues that teaching evaluations are a legitimate method of evaluating instructors and are unrelated to grade inflation.
-However, similar to the economic literature other researchers outside of educational psychology have offered negative findings on course evaluations.
-For example, some papers have examined online course evaluations and found them to be heavily influenced by the instructor’s attractiveness and willingness to give high grades in return for very little work.
+The empirical economics literature contrasts sharply with the educational psychology literature, which generally argues that teaching evaluations are a legitimate means of assessing instructors and are unrelated to grade inflation.
+However, as in the economic literature, other researchers outside educational psychology have reported negative findings on course evaluations.
+For example, some papers have examined online course evaluations and found them to be heavily influenced by the instructor's attractiveness and willingness to give high grades in return for very little work.

-Another criticism of these assessment instruments is that largely the data they produce are difficult to interpret for purposes of self- or course-improvement, given the number of variables that can affect evaluation scores.
-Finally, paper based course evaluations can cost a university thousands of dollars over the years, while an electronic survey is offered at minimal cost to the university.
+Another criticism of these assessment instruments is that the data they produce are largely difficult to interpret for purposes of self- or course-improvement, given the number of variables that can affect evaluation scores.
+Finally, paper-based course evaluations can cost a university thousands of dollars over the years, while an electronic survey is offered at minimal cost to the university.

-Another concern that has been raised by instructors is that response rates to online course evaluations are lower (and therefore the results may be less valid) than paper-based in class evaluations.
-The situation is more complex that response rates alone would indicate.
+Another concern raised by instructors is that response rates to online course evaluations are lower (and therefore the results may be less valid) than those for paper-based in-class evaluations.
+The situation is more complex than response rates alone would indicate.
 Student-faculty engagement is offered as an explanation, where course level, instructor rank, and other variables lacked explanatory power.